ycm-core/YouCompleteMe/README.md

 not be open in Vim buffers at the time.
 YouCompleteMe handles all of this for you.
 The behavior is described in [the following section](#multi-file-refactor).

-Supported in filetypes: `c, cpp, objc, objcpp, cuda, java, javascript, typescript, rust, cs`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, java, javascript, python, typescript, rust, cs`

 #### Multi-file Refactor